hyosung11/Launch-School/Courses/journal.md

 11:15 I blew through IIFEs and am going to start the practice problems next.

 11:55 Blitzed through the IIFEs practice problems.

+12:31 Finished Object Destructuring and now we are having lunch.
+Then I will continue with Array Destructuring.